CiscoSystems/os-sqe/containers/tempest/README.md

             ubuntu image "http://cloud-images.ubuntu.com/trusty/current/trusty-server-cloudimg-i386-disk1.img"
             cirros image "http://download.cirros-cloud.net/0.3.1/cirros-0.3.1-x86_64-disk.img"

             If you plan to use non default (non cirros) image for testing - you should put value for
             img_file  in the [scenario] section of defaults-overrides.conf

+            If you are using ubuntu image make sure that you use flavor bigger than m1.nano (use m1.small at least)